adi518/linter-cheatsheet/README.md

 <http://eslint.org/docs/rules/>

-- Suppress all warnings
+- Suppress all

 ```
 /* eslint-disable */
 ```
-- Suppress all warnings for a single line
+- Suppress all for a single line

 ```
 // eslint-disable-line